Перейти к основному содержимому

 — So then, what should we call a simple member of the faithful who wishes to serve God?

 — Yes, we have term, “faithful”.
 Remember the document entitled “On the Participation of the Faithful in the Eucharist”, where this word is used in a complete valid sense, though both clergy and laypeople are called “faithful”, whether they hold church office or not.
-In theological literature we also find the term “laik”, which means a member of the people of God.
-Whether or not this is exactly the same as the Russian word “miryan” (layperson) is a question that we should reflect upon seriously, and it is wonderful that this task has been set before the Inter-Council Presence.
+In theological literature we also find the Greek term “laik”, which means a member of the people of God.
+Whether or not this is exactly the same as the Russian word “miryane” (layperson) is a question that we should reflect upon seriously, and it is wonderful that this task has been set before the Inter-Council Presence.

 The exact same is true of the concept of “ministry”.
 In the everyday parish sense of the word, any activity whatsoever might be called “ministry” if the person involved in the activity is contributing to the life of the parish.
 But in the primary sense of its use, “ministry” is a high-minded concept.
-Often “ministry” is understood only as holy ministry such as serving liturgy and sacraments, and “ministers” are understood only to be clerics or, at best, lesser clerics and church singers, if these people serve without remuneration.
+Often “ministry” is understood only as holy ministry such as serving liturgy and sacraments, and “ministers” are understood only to be clerics or, at best, lesser clerics and church singers, especially, if these people serve without remuneration.
 Not every bishop and priest out there can tell you what the ministry of laypeople looks like, so it’s wonderful that the question has been posed at the highest level.

 How will the question be considered and what definitions will be put forward?
 What real life experience will be taken up by the Inter-Council Presence in coming up with these new definitions?
 Will the Presence involve those who they refer to as “laypeople” in their discussions?
 All of these are important questions, the answers to which may show the degree to which our conscience is ecclesial and the degree to which we are able to make this manifest.
 The church, after all, should be a single organism.
 And if we look at the make-up of the Inter-Council Presence at the moment, we’d have to say that it looks more like a council of archbishops.
 There are almost no laypeople in the Presence, which does cause some reservations vis-a-vis how well the recent decisions can be fully worked through so as to produce the necessary results.